Search: 2515 results

 Whenever the king entered the Lord’s temple, the royal escorts would carry the shields and take them back to the royal escorts’ armory.

-That whosoever would not seek the LORD God of Israel should be put to death, whether small or great, whether man or woman.
+Whoever would not seek the Lord God of Israel would be put to death, young or old, man or woman.

 And Asa would not let Maacah, his mother, be queen, because she had made a disgusting image for Asherah; and Asa had her image cut down and broken up and burned by the stream Kidron.